lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 To generate a learning curve, you deliberately shrink the size of the training set and see how training and validation errors will change as you increase the size.

-With smaller training sets, we expect the training error will be low because it will fit less data.
+With smaller training sets, we expect the training error will be low because it is easier to fit to less data.
 As the training set size grows, your average training set error is expected to grow.
 Conversely, we expect the average validation error to decrease as the training set size increases.

 If the training and validation error curves flatten out at a high error as set sizes increase, then you have a high bias problem.
 Adding more training data will not (by itself) help much.